hugemenace/resonate/docs/sound-manager.md

 | `p_node` | **Required** | The node you want to attach (and trigger) this event on (supports `Node2D` and `Node3D` types or subtypes.) |
 | `p_bus` | Optional | The name of the audio bus you want this event to play through |

+#### Null instance

+Will return a `NullPooledAudioStreamPlayer` which mimics a `PooledAudioStreamPlayer` but does not trigger any events or come from the pool.
+Useful to avoid `null` checks in your scripts.
+See the repo example scenes for usage.

+`null_instance() -> NullPooledAudioStreamPlayer`

+#### Null instance 2D

+Will return a `NullPooledAudioStreamPlayer2D` which mimics a `PooledAudioStreamPlayer2D` but does not trigger any events or come from the pool.
+Useful to avoid `null` checks in your scripts.
+See the repo example scenes for usage.

+`null_instance_2d() -> NullPooledAudioStreamPlayer2D`

+#### Null instance 3D

+Will return a `NullPooledAudioStreamPlayer3D` which mimics a `PooledAudioStreamPlayer3D` but does not trigger any events or come from the pool.
+Useful to avoid `null` checks in your scripts.
+See the repo example scenes for usage.

+`null_instance_3d() -> NullPooledAudioStreamPlayer3D`

 ### Signals

 #### Loaded